Born in Guadalajara, Mexico, and established in the UK since 1999.

 As an author

 She has been a contributor to over 30 newspapers and magazines in Mexico, the UK and other countries, including Mexican major publications such as Vuelta, La Jornada, Nexos, Letras Libres and Confabulario (cultural supplement of El Universal), Literal Magazine, and until April 2017 wrote a fortnightly column (“Lo que contemplas”) for Laberinto, cultural supplement of newspaper Milenio.
 In the UK she has been a contributor to Poetry London, Modern Poetry in Translation, Wormwood.
 Her work has also appeared in the European Review Versopolis.
-Her work has been included in more than a dozen anthologies in Mexico, Spain, Italy, Argentina and Slovenia.
+Her work has been included in more than a dozen anthologies in Mexico, the UK, Spain, Italy, Argentina and Slovenia, the most recent one being A Miscellany of Death and Folly (Egaeus Press)..
 In 1997 she was shortlisted in the international competition “La sonrisa vertical” (Tusquets) with her novel Puente del cielo (then titled ¡El amor!).

 Author of dozens of song lyrics for the popular Mexican rock band Santa Sabina and of the libretto for a couple of theatrical-musical shows in Mexico with the Choir of the University of el Claustro de Sor Juana (El Llibre Vermell de Montserrat and Música Divina, Humanas Letras, directed by Rita Guerrero), as well as of the cabaret show Monólogo con farol; she also wrote the libretto for Phantom Palace, chamber opera by Mexican composer Hilda Paredes commissioned by the English National Opera.
 She wrote scripts for the Mexican TV program Hora Marcada.

 Grants and Scholarships